What Does a Cybersecurity Engineer Do?

-In 2018, US employers posted more than 103,000 job openings for cybersecurity engineers and analysts, a 30 percent increase over the same period in 2017.
+In 2018, US employers posted more than 103,000 job openings for cybersecurity technicians and analysts, a 30 percent increase over the same period in 2017.

 These statistics promise excellent job opportunities and salary gains for graduates of Houston Baptist University with a Bachelor of Science in Cyber Engineering.